-30.1 Lay-offs of non-tenured faculty members may be effectuated by the Institute only for the following reasons:

-(a) Insufficient enrollment, or

-(b) Bona fide discontinuance of a department or program of instruction, or

-(c) Financial exigency.
-Financial exigency must be demonstrably bona fide and fully explained and documented to the Institute faculty to the effect that unless the Institute effectuates the inherent economies the viability of Pratt Institute is endangered.

-30.2 Non-tenured, part-time faculty members shall be laid-off prior to non-tenured full-time faculty members.
+- 31.1 Lay-offs of non-tenured faculty members may be effectuated by the Institute only for the following reasons: - (a) Insufficient enrollment, or - (b) Bona fide discontinuance of a department or program of instruction, or - (c) Financial exigency.
+Financial exigency must be demonstrably bona fide and fully explained and documented to the Institute faculty to the effect that unless the Institute effectuates the inherent economies the viability of Pratt Institute is endangered. - 31.2 Non-tenured, part-time faculty members shall be laid-off prior to non-tenured full-time faculty members.
 Lay-offs then shall be governed by an order of separation involving cumulative seniority.
 Laid-off personnel shall be placed, within areas of competence, on a preferential rehiring list for three (3) years.
-Re-employment shall be based upon cumulative seniority within areas of competence.

-30.3 (a) Notice of lay-off of full-time faculty shall be no later than March 1st prior to the completion of the first year of service and December 1st prior to the completion of the second year of service.

-(b) Faculty members with more than two years of service will be notified prior to the end of the Spring semester or trimester that during the following academic year they shall be on a terminal appointment.
-Such notice shall be given as early as possible.

-(c) Normally, where practicable, those holding part-time appointments must be notified no later than December, prior to the Christmas recess, with respect to an appointment in the succeeding Spring semester and no later than May 15th with respect to an appointment in the succeeding Fall semester.
+Re-employment shall be based upon cumulative seniority within areas of competence. - 31.3 (a) Notice of lay-off of full-time faculty shall be no later than March 1st prior to the completion of the first year of service and December 1st prior to the completion of the second year of service. - (b) Faculty members with more than two years of service will be notified prior to the end of the Spring semester or trimester that during the following academic year they shall be on a terminal appointment.
+Such notice shall be given as early as possible. - (c) Normally, where practicable, those holding part-time appointments must be notified no later than December, prior to the Christmas recess, with respect to an appointment in the succeeding Spring semester and no later than May 15th with respect to an appointment in the succeeding Fall semester.

-30.4 In the event of lay-off or termination the faculty member shall be given the reasons.

-30.5 Non-tenured faculty members shall not be removed, suspended or terminated during the period of their appointment except for adequate cause which shall include (a) incompetent service and (b) neglect of duty.
+- 31.4 In the event of lay-off or termination the faculty member shall be given the reasons. - 31.5 Non-tenured faculty members shall not be removed, suspended or terminated during the period of their appointment except for adequate cause which shall include (a) incompetent service and (b) neglect of duty.

-ARTICLE XXXI NON-TENURE TRACK APPOINTMENTS
+ARTICLE XXXII NON-TENURE TRACK APPOINTMENTS

-31.1 The Provost may issue non-tenure track full-time terminal appointments to accomplished professionals in accordance with the following:

-(a) The Provost will inform the Union of the appointment at least seven days prior to its being announced.

-(b) The appointment may be as brief as one (1) semester or as long as two (2) years, and the individual may be reappointed, but the total duration of the initial appointment and any reappointment may not exceed two (2) years.

-(c) No more than two (2) individuals may hold such appointments during any semester.
-In the event there are two (2) such individuals, they cannot be assigned to the same department.

-(d) The appointment shall not cause any incumbent full-time faculty member to be denied reappointment or laid off.

-(e) A person who has held an appointment under this section may thereafter be appointed to a full-time, tenure-track position only after a search and in accordance with the usual procedure for filling such a position.
-Service in an appointment pursuant to this Article shall not be credited for purposed of eligibility for tenure.

-31.2 Appointments under this Article shall not be subject to Article XVI.
+- 32.1 The Provost may issue non-tenure track full-time appointments for the following reasons: - (a) To replace a faculty member on sabbatical or other leave of absence; - (b) Where the Administration plans to fill a position with a tenure-track appointment and has not been successful in doing so (maximum duration of two years); or - (c) In order to employ an accomplished professional (maximum of two at any one time). - 32.2 Non-tenure track full-time terminal appointments shall be issued in accordance with the following: - (a) The Provost will inform the Union of the appointment including the reason therefore at least seven days prior to its being announced. - (b) The appointment shall not cause any incumbent full-time faculty member to be denied reappointment or laid off. - (c) A person who has held an appointment under this section may thereafter be appointed to a full-time, tenure-track position only after a search and in accordance with the usual procedure for filling such a position.
+Service in an appointment pursuant to this Article shall not be credited for purposes of eligibility for tenure. - 32.3 Non-tenure track full-time appointments in accordance with this Article shall be disregarded for purposes of Article 26.
+Any part-time appointment for the purpose of replacing a full-time faculty member on sabbatical or other leave of absence, shall also be disregarded for purpose of Article 26. - 32.4 Appointments under this Article shall not be subject to Article 16.

-ARTICLE XXXII NO STRIKES - NO LOCKOUTS
+ARTICLE XXXIII NO STRIKES - NO LOCKOUTS